WormBase/names/README.md

 At time of writing (as of WormBase release WS270), the gene import pipeline takes ~5 hours to run.

 #### Import variations

+The variations export data is provided in a single file (no provenance is attached).

 ```bash
 lein import variations <variations_tsv>